maufdez/ProtoGraph/README.md

 Currently proto-graph can:
 * Create Nodes with labels and properties, no sanity check is done on the user input. `(node-create ...)`
 * Delete Nodes `(node-remove ...)`
-* Create directed Links each with type and optinally properties. `(link-create ...)`
+* Create directed Links each with type and optionally properties. `(link-create ...)`
 * Delete Links `(link-remove ...)`
 * Modify the properties of both Nodes and Links. `(setf (get-property ...))`
 * Find Nodes with particular labels and or properties. `(node-match ...)`
 * Find Links of a particular type.  `(links-with-type ...)`
 * Find Links which start at a particular node. `(links-from-node ...)`
-* Find Links wich end at a particular node. `(links-to-node ...)`
+* Find Links which end at a particular node. `(links-to-node ...)`
 * Nest Link finding functions to combine the functionality.
 * Dumping properties of a node or a link. `(dump-props ...)`
-* Look for nodes connected to or from a particular node, optinally of a particular type with `(rec-search ...)`
+* Look for nodes connected to or from a particular node, optionally of a particular type with `(rec-search ...)`
-* Look for nodes connected to any depth optionaly by links of a particular type with `(deep-rec-search ...)`
+* Look for nodes connected to any depth optionally by links of a particular type with `(deep-rec-search ...)`
 * Create closures that call the next level of connected nodes each time they are call, with cycle protection `(make-safe-deep-searcher ...)` or without it `(make-deep-searcher ...)`, this are meant to be used inside the library but I am exposing them for experimentation purposes.

 Currently the DB is non persistent.
 Functionality to modify labels in nodes, or types in links, is still missing.